asemoon/team/README.md

 * Having a systematic way of communicating what is going to be built long term and short term and communicate internally and externally what is being released.
 * environments are isolated
 * Logging application output and developers have access to logs in all environments
 ## Level 3
+* Everything mentioned in level 2 is practiced
 * Build out technology radar
 * Unify design systems: having style guides
 * Educate engineers to be product-oriented rather than purely thinking technical